hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac2d-steady.md

 INITIAL DEPTH : 1
 ```

 The simulation speed can be significantly increased when the model has already been running once at the same discharge.
-The result of an earlier simulation can be used for initial condition with the `COMPUTATION CONTINUED : YES` (default is `NO`) and `PREVIOUS COMPUTATION FILE : *.slf` (provide the name of a `*.slf` file) keywords.
+The result of an earlier simulation can be used for the initial condition with the `COMPUTATION CONTINUED : YES` (default is `NO`) and `PREVIOUS COMPUTATION FILE : *.slf` (provide the name of a `*.slf` file) keywords.
 Section 4.1.3 in the {{ tm2d }} has detailed descriptions for continuing calculations.

 (tm2d-turbulence)=
 ### Turbulence